Appendices

 Senior shimpan

 Members of this senior group join up with other shimpan groups to act as head shimpan after the juryo ring entrance ceremony & intermission.
-This month's senior shimps are:
+This month’s senior shimps are Takadagawa* (sekiwake Akinoshima), “Coconuts” Kokonoe* (ozeki Chiyotaikai) and Kumegawa (komusubi Kotoinazuma).

-The official program only lists sekitori yobidashi from Soichi onwards.
-Even after their match-calling shifts, these youngsters work throughout the day as attendants.
+The official program only lists juryo-ranked yobidashi and above from Soichi onwards.
+Even after their match-calling shifts, these guys work throughout the day as attendants, minding the salt during salaried matches, etc.

 There’s a slightly outdated gallery of yobidashi headshots with bios at Heyaaz - it’s missing Kumajiro because he debuted during 2023.

-To help spot them, here's links to screencaps of the non-sekitori yobidashi in their order of appearance, including onscreen bios in Japanese:
+To help spot them, here’s links to screencaps of the lower ranked yobidashi in their order of appearance, including onscreen bios in Japanese: